LynxMagnus/mine-support/README.md

 scripts/helm/delete
 ```

-### Redis in Kubernetes

-For local deployment testing, it may be helpful to run a Redis instance in your Kubernetes cluster, rather than setting up a remote Redis instance.
-To deploy Redis with appropriate configuration, use the official Redis HA Helm chart with the provided [`redis.yaml`](./redis.yaml) configuration file:

-`helm install --namespace default --name redis -f redis.yaml stable/redis-ha`

-This will deploy a single Redis instance with no affinities, allowing Redis nodes to reside on the same worker node, and no minimum slaves requirement.
-For information on the minimum slaves setting, see [this post](https://stackoverflow.com/questions/55365775/redis-ha-helm-chart-error-noreplicas-not-enough-good-replicas-to-write) on Stack Overflow.

 ### Probes

 The service has both an Http readiness probe and an Http liveness probe configured to receive at the below end points.